DannyLe1234/dang-s-portfolio/README.md

 # Dang's Data Analytics Portfolio

 Hi, Welcome to my Github page.
 I'm Ba Minh Dang, Le a student at the **University of Toronto**.
-I'm pursuing a **Bachelor of Commerce: Commerce Specialist and Applied Statistic Major**.
+I'm pursuing a **(Hon.)
+Bachelor of Commerce: Commerce Specialist ,Economics and Applied Statistic Majors**.